rackerlabs/support-how-to/content/how-to/account-management/overview-role-based-access-control-rbac/index.md

 ### Need for Implementation of RBAC
 Implement RBAC when you want to achieve the following results:

--   Minimize downtime and accidental changes to cloud resources by restricting account access to only a few people.
+-   Minimize downtime and accidental changes to cloud or dedicated resources by restricting account access to only a few people.

 -   Help prevent unauthorized access to cloud products by assigning each user their own credentials.